Merovius/website-review/content/posts/draft-operator-constraints.markdown

 1. It makes clear that `Comparator[T]` itself is not supposed to carry any state.
 It only exists to have its method called.
 2. It ensures (as much as possible) that the zero value of `C` is safe to use.
-   In particular, it prevents `Comparator[T]` itself to instantiate a type parameter constrained on it, which would have a `nil` zero value which would panic when `c.Less` is called.
+   In particular, `Comparator[T]` would be a normal interface type.
+And it would have a `Less` method of the right type, so it would implement itself.
+   But a zero `Comparator[T]` is `nil` and would always panic, if its method is called.

-You can again provide helpers, for example to combine this approach with the above ones:
+You can again provide helpers.
+This can also be used to combine this approach with the above ones:

 ```go
 type LessOperator[T constraints.Ordered] struct{}